Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Quasibound States

+It is worth noticing that we cannot determine the quasibound states $\omega_{sn}$, nor the separation constants $\lambda_{sn}$ and the coefficients $\sigma_{sn}$, for the particular case when $a=0$, which corresponds to the General Relativity (GR) limit.
+This is due to the fact that when we set $a=0$, the singularity parameter $b$ goes to 0 and hence the radial solution must be recalculated in this scenario, since it will occur a confluent process involving the already existing singularity at the point $x=0$ with the ones in the point $x=b \rightarrow 0$, which will lead to a new radial solution given in terms of the confluent Heun functions, with totally new parameters.
+Henceforth, for the case of scalar fields, we can compare this result with the one obtained by Muniz et al. \cite{JCAP.01.006}, where the spectrum of quasibound states for the Schwarzschild black hole ($a=0$, standard GR case) is such that $\omega_{n}=-i(n+1)/2$, for $M=1/2$; we see that there exist a peculiar difference between the found solutions.

-From Figs.~\ref{fig:Fig2_4DEGBBH} and \ref{fig:Fig3_4DEGBBH}, we can realize the ``final flight'' of the test particles crossing the 4DEGBBH exterior event horizon.
-Note that the motion (in the first excited mode) is over-damped for $a=+0.15$.
+Finally, we can also discuss the time dependence of the wave eigenfunctions, $\Psi_{sn}(t)=\mbox{e}^{-i\omega_{sn}t}$, which is shown in Figure~\ref{fig:Fig3_4DEGBBH}.
+From this plot, we can realize the ``final flight'' of the test particles when crossing into the 4DEGBBH exterior event horizon.